abhishek0112cs221008/HR-Interview-Questions/README.md

 *Strengths:* Quick learner, solid problem-solving mindset, and consistent self-discipline.
 I can break down problems logically and code solutions efficiently.

-*Weakness:* I sometimes overcommit while multitasking, but I’ve started prioritizing tasks and using to-do apps to stay organized.
+*Weakness:* I used to hesitate while asking for help, but I’ve realized that collaboration often leads to faster solutions.

 ---